mazhe/lualdap/docs/manual.md

 Open and initialize a connection to a LDAP server (without binding, see method `bind_simple`).

-The argument `hostname` may contain a blank-separated list of hosts to try to connect to, and each host may optionally by of the form host:port.
+The argument `hostname` may contain a blank-separated list of hosts to try to connect to, and each host may optionally by of the form _host:port_.

 The optional argument `usetls` is a boolean flag indicating if Transport Layer Security (TLS) should be used.